Five unsung heroes for the surprising first place Twins

 While the Twins have certainly relied on top performers like Byron Buxton, Carlos Correa, Sonny Gray and Joe Ryan to carry the load at times, all four of those players — and plenty more — have been sidelined and/or ineffective for other parts of this season.

 The play of "others" tends to go unnoticed.
-So here is a look at five unsung heroes who have been instrumental to the Twins' success this season:
+So here is a look at five unsung heroes who have been instrumental to the Twins' success this season.
+Tap on their names for complete season and career statistics.:

 Devin Smeltzer: The lefty, who wasn't in the rotation at the beginning of the year, started two of the Twins' five wins during this recent stretch.
 Given that arguably the Twins' top three starting pitchers at the start of the season — Sonny Gray, Joe Ryan and Bailey Ober — didn't make a single start in the nine-game gauntlet because they are all injured, Smeltzer's contributions have been vital.
 Overall, in six starts, he's 3-0 with a 2.38 ERA.